Skip to content

 Learning Disorders

-• Auditory processing disorder: Difficulty processing and understanding auditory information
+• Auditory processing disorder: Processing and understanding auditory information

-• Visual processing disorder: Difficulty processing and understanding visual information
+• Visual processing disorder: Processing and understanding visual information

 Tic Disorders